William-Yeh/ansible-prometheus/README.md

 ### Versioning note
 For all 3 of the possible `prometheus_components` you can set the respective version to `git` to download the latest code and compile from the Prometheus repositories.
 There are no external requirements needed to compile from source, as Prometheus provides them all via the install scripts.
+Git, Mercurial, GZip and Curl will be installed from your package manager (yum or apt).
+If you already have all dependencies, nothing will be installed.

 For example, you can set all three variables to `git` to get the latest code for each component.